infinispan/infinispan-operator/README.md

 local-operators   infinispan-operator-5549f446f-9mqkp    1/1     Running   0          44s
 ```

+Finally, `make clean` removes example Infinispan custom resource, as well as Infinispan operator, from the Kubernetes cluster.
+The rest of Kubernetes components, as well as OLM and Marketplace, remain for further testing.
+Also, `make delete` destroys the Minikube virtual machine altogether.

 #### Community and OpenShift 4

 The `operatorhub/openshift4` folder contains a `Makefile` and a series of scripts to help achieve this.